Fact Sheet 16:

 9. How to Prepare for a Background Check

 Whether you are hired or promoted for a job may depend on the information revealed in a background check.
 Job applicants and existing employees as well as volunteers may be asked to submit to background checks.
 For some jobs, screening is required by federal or state law.
 The current emphasis on security and safety has dramatically increased the number of employment background checks conducted.
-The PRC does not perform background checks.

 In short, employers are being cautious.
 At the same time, applicants and employees fear that employers can dig into the past in ways that have nothing to do with the job.